Anatomical terms of bone: Openings

 A canal is a long, tunnel-like foramen, usually a passage for notable nerves or blood vessels.
+An example is the auditory canal.

 Blind-ended

 The following terms are used to describe cavities that do not connect to other areas:

 A fossa (from the Latin "fossa", ditch or trench) is a depression or hollow, usually in a bone, such as the hypophyseal fossa, the depression in the sphenoid bone.

 A meatus is a short canal that opens to another part of the body.
+An example is the external auditory meatus.

 A fovea (pit) is a small pit, usually on the head of a bone.
 An example of a fovea is the fovea capitis of the head of the femur.

 Walls

 The following terms are used to describe the walls of a cavity:

 A labyrinth refers to the bony labyrinth and membranous labyrinth, components of the inner ear, due to their fine and complex structure.

 A sinus refers to a bony cavity, usually within the skull.